Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 - mar gheall ar a bhfuil léirithe ag [27], níl orm ach céim amháin a úsáid chun lárnacht a áireamh--ní féidir leis an algartam leabuithe ach sin a thuiscint ar aon nós!

 ## 29-06-2021
-Turns out the eval error was causews be too-low shared memory (/dev/shm).
+Turns out the eval error was caused be too-low shared memory (/dev/shm).
 It was at 7.8 GB; this can be seen using:
 ```
 df -h
 ```